Securing the Unseen: A Deep Dive into Attestation Frameworks for Non-Human Identities

 Defining Non-Human Identities (NHIs): NHIs encompass machines, workloads, and applications, each requiring secure identities to operate effectively within a network.
 Think of a cloud-based service automatically scaling resources, or a retail kiosk processing transactions—each needs a way to prove its legitimacy.

 The expanding attack surface: NHIs are now prime targets.
-Why?
+(Top 5 FAQs About Non-Human Identities) Why?
 Because they often lack the robust security protocols we apply to human users, creating vulnerabilities that malicious actors can exploit.
+For instance, automated processes like server provisioning can be hijacked if not properly secured, leading to unauthorized resource deployment or data exfiltration.
+The sheer volume of NHIs also means a larger footprint for attackers to target.

 The limitations of traditional identity and access management (IAM) for NHIs: Traditional IAM systems are designed for human users, not the unique needs and scale of NHIs.
+(What are non-human identities (NHI) and who owns their ...)
 This mismatch leaves significant security gaps.
+Traditional IAM struggles with the dynamic lifecycle of NHIs – think of ephemeral cloud instances that spin up and down rapidly.
+Managing credentials for these, rotating them securely, and revoking them promptly is a massive challenge.
+Furthermore, traditional IAM often lacks the granular control needed to verify the state of an NHI, not just its identity.

 Static credentials and their vulnerabilities: Relying on static credentials, like passwords, for machines is a recipe for disaster.
-Password rotation becomes a huge challenge, and hardcoded credentials can easily be exposed.
+Password rotation becomes a huge challenge, and hardcoded credentials can easily be exposed through code repositories or configuration files.

 Defining attestation: At its core, attestation is about proving the trustworthiness of an NHI.
 It's a process of verifying that an NHI is in the state it claims to be in, running the software it should be running, and has not been tampered with.